molinfo-vienna/CDPKit/Doc/Sphinx/Source/applications/confgen.rst

   -n [ --max-num-out-confs ] arg

     Maximum number of output conformers per molecule.
-The max. number of output conformers may be specified as a single constant value or as a list of pairs RBC1 MC1 RBC2 MC2... where RBC denotes a rotatable bond count and MC the max. number of conformers that applies if the rotatable bond count of the processed molecule is <= RBC (the MC value associated with the lowest RBC
+The max. number of output conformers may be specified as a single constant value or (since V1.1) as a list of pairs RBC1 MC1 RBC2 MC2... where RBC denotes a rotatable bond count and MC the max. number of conformers that applies if the rotatable bond count of the processed molecule is <= RBC (the MC value associated with the lowest RBC